 When does magical thinking end?

 Fears based in magical thinking don’t always respond well to logic, though.
-If your child is afraid of the potty, telling him there’s nothing to be afraid of might not help – and telling him a story about how the creature he’s afraid of has been defeated might.
+If your child is afraid of the potty, telling them there’s nothing to be afraid of might not help – and telling them a story about how the creature they're afraid of has been defeated might.

 - Sue Hubbard: “The Kids’ Doctor: Fear of the dark is a normal part of development.”
 Chicago Tribune.
 Chicago Tribune, April 11 2012.
 Web.